Knuddels/TypeScript-UserApp-Server/README.md

 # TypeScript-UserApp-Server
-In this project I will provide a npm-based setup to write the server part of a UserApp in TypeScript and compile it to JavaScript that runs on @Knuddels UserApp servers.
+In this project we will provide a npm-based setup to write the server part of a [UserApp](https://developer.knuddels.de/) in [TypeScript](https://www.typescriptlang.org/) and compile it to JavaScript that runs on our UserApp servers.

 # Dependencies
-Since we use NPM to manage the tools we need you have to install the newest stable version of Node.js first before you can start.
+Since we use [npm](https://www.npmjs.com/get-npm) to manage the tools we need you have to install the newest stable version of [Node.js](https://nodejs.org/) first before you can start.

 # How does it work?
 Just clone this repository or copy everything to the desired place on your computer.
 Since there is already some code for a lovely TypeScript demonstration app already in this repository, you can instantly start compiling something!